Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.drop_tip()     # automatically drops in trash

     # use loop to pick up tips tip_rack_1:A3 through tip_rack_2:H12
-    tips_left = 94 + 96 # add up the number of tips leftover in both tipracks
-    for _ in range(tips_left):
+    tips_left=94 + 96 # add up the number of tips leftover in both tipracks for _ in range(tips_left):
         pipette.pick_up_tip()
         pipette.return_tip()